hornos/gridhowto/README.md

     bin/play @@root firewall

 or one by one.
-Use ipset whenever it is possible.
+Use IP sets everywhere and everytime and do not restart the firewall.
 Check templates in `etc/ipset.d` for ip lists.
 Enable IP sets and the Shorewall firewall:

     bin/play @@root shorewall_ipset
     bin/play @@root shorewall

-Emergency rules are defined in `etc/shorewall/rutestopped.j2` and should contain an ssh access rule.
+Emergency rules are defined in `etc/shorewall/rutestopped.j2` and should contain an SSH access rule.
 UPNP client support is on by default.

 #### IP Sets
 The following lists are defines by default (ground state):

     blacklist  - always DROP
     whitelist  - allow some service on the external network root       - always ALLOW
-    sysop     - allow some service on the system network
+    sysop      - allow some service on the system network friendlist - allow some service with timeout

+The `friendlist` is populated by *interactions* via general purpose UPNP (GPUPNP).
+You can provide services for shared secret circles for a limited time.

 #### Fail2ban
+Fail2ban is protecting SSH by default.

     bin/play @@root fail2ban